liquidinstruments/moku-examples/mc/IP Core Templates and Examples/FIR (7 coefficients)/README.md

 ## FIR Filter (7 Coefficients)

-The FIR_Filter_7coef IP core operates at the full clock rate with fixed coefficients, offering a resource-efficient solution for users who need to integrate a low-pass filter into their MCC designs without requiring additional instruments in the MiM setup.
+The FIR_Filter_7coef IP core operates at the full clock rate with fixed coefficients, offering a resource-efficient solution for users who need to integrate a low-pass filter into their Moku Compile designs without requiring additional instruments in the MiM setup.
 The filter coefficients are listed below along with the port definitions.

 Filter Coefficients are:
 | **Tap** | **Value** |